PSD2 Compliance Guide for Merchants

 Trusted Beneficiaries

-Customers can “whitelist” a trusted merchant during the payment authentication process so that they don’t have to provide authentication for future purchases with that merchant.
+Customers can “whitelist” a trusted merchant during the payment authentication process.
+So they won’t have to provide authentication for future purchases with that merchant.
 The customer’s bank or payment service provider will add these companies to a list of “trusted beneficiaries.”

 B2B Transactions